• Skip to primary navigation

 If you need to get family dinner on the table fast but don't want to make your own roast chicken, read on.
 I'll show you how to add a few simple ingredients to elevate your meal with no stress.

-*This recipe was originally sent to my by Alexia.
-This is why you can see some of the packaging in my images.
-Head over to my sponsored blog post about Quick Healthy Weeknight Meals to learn more about their delicious side dishes.
+Showing how to spice up rotisserie chicken was originally done in collaboration with Alexia.
+That’s why you can see some of the packaging in my images.
+I have all the other sponsored info in my blog post about Quick Healthy Side Dish Ideas to learn more about their delicious side dishes.

 Roast chicken is delicious.
 But sometimes you don't have the hours it takes to cook it low and slow in the oven.